Estate Sokhadze, PhD

 Jon Frederick, PhD

 Jon Frederick, PhD earned his degree in psychology in Dr. Joel Lubar’s lab at the University of Tennessee.
 He has worked as a postdoctoral fellow at the UT Health Sciences Center-Houston and the University of Minnesota, researching topics such as MRI in Autism, evoked potentials in ADHD and the efficacy of neurofeedback for dementia.
 His research focuses on mechanisms of learning in physiological self-regulation and interactions between EEG state discrimination and standard neurofeedback training.
 Dr. Frederick has authored or co-authored 53 scientific publications and conference presentations.
-He is currently in clinical practice in Las Vegas, NV.
+He is currently in clinical practice in Lafayette, CO.

 Mary Blair Dellinger, LPC, BCN